Iterating over a list

 5. Dictionary Comprehensions¶

 Like list comprehensions, dictionary comprehensions provide a concise way to create dictionaries.
-The resulting dictionary comprehension consists of an output expression in the form key: value
+The resulting dictionary comprehension consists of an output expression in the form key: value, followed by one or more for statements and zero or more if statements.

 Here's an example of a dictionary comprehension: